provable-things/provable-starter-kit/README.md

 __`❍ npx ethereum-bridge -a 9 -H 127.0.0.1 -p 9545 --dev`__

-**4)** Once the bridge is ready & listening, go back to the first console with Truffle running & set the tests going!
+**4)** Once the bridge is ready & listening, go back to the first terminal where you have the Truffle development console running & set the tests going:

 __`❍ truffle(develop)> test`__